 |Gamma Cas can be found as the middle peak in the "w"-shape formation in the constellation of Cassiopeia.|

-Visual observers may use the 'a' scale chart of Rho Cas to observe Gamma Cas, which should be tracked once a week by visual means.
+Visual observers may use the chart of gamma Cas from the 10-Star Training Tutorial.
+The star should be tracked once a week by visual means.
 When submitting data to the AAVSO, please report the decimal portion of the Julian Date to one decimal place.
 Also, be sure to indicate the chart(s) and the comparison stars used, and the equipment used in making the observation.

 The Future of Be Stars

 Be stars remain a topic of intense scientific interest.
 What causes the formation and dispersal of a Be star's disc?
 What causes the short-term variability -- non-radial pulsation, or rotating structures in the inner disc?
 What is the role (if any) of binarity in Be stars?
 Although the proceedings of a recent IAU symposium (Smith et al. 2000) contains the "latest words" on the topic, AAVSO PEP observers are currently helping to address some of these questions (Percy & Bakos 2001).

 - The Be Star Newsletter (produced at Georgia State University for the IAU Working Group on Active B Stars): electronic version is hosted by the Limber Observatory.

 - Harmanec, P., Habuda, P., Stefl, S., Hadrava, P., Korcakova, D., Koubsky, P., Krticka, J., Kubat, J., Skoda, P., Slechta, M., & Wolf, M., 2000, "Binary Nature and Orbital Elements of Gamma Cas", Astronomy and Astrophysics, 364, L85.

 - Hubert, A.-M., & Floquet, M., 1998, "Investigation of the Variability of Bright Be Stars using Hipparcos Photometry", Astronomy and Astrophysics, 335, 565.